 - For a bit of extra spice, add a pinch of cayenne pepper or red pepper flakes to the soup.

-- We strongly recommend using leeks in this recipe, but if you really can’t find them, shallots or onions will work fine.
+- I strongly recommend using leeks in this recipe, but if you really can’t find them, shallots or onions will work fine.

 Make-Ahead, Leftovers, & Storage

 - Make-ahead and storage: You can make this salmon soup in advance and store it in an airtight container in the refrigerator for up to 3 days.
-Remember, seafood has a shorter shelf life than other proteins.
+Remember, seafood has a shorter shelf life than chicken or meat.

 - Reheat gently on the stovetop over low heat.
 Avoid boiling to prevent curdling.
 You can also reheat the soup in the microwave in 30-second intervals, stirring in between, until heated through.